V6 Mainnet Node Instructions

 You have now successfully completed your node installation!
 You can check the logs by using the alias otnode-logs.

 Even though your node is online, your node does not have any stake nor ask price, which will be covered on Step 7.
-However, before you continue, please read the following:

 Step 7A - Houston